larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 Low-level fraudsters purchasing the stolen accounts were observed to demonstrate poor operational security, often oversharing information related to their identities and the crimes they were committing.
 This included order reference numbers, recorded videos, and plans to collect fraudulently purchased goods including the time and store location.
 Whilst they are motivated by financial gain, it is clear they are also driven by the excitement and challenge of engaging in illicit activities, and would take risks in pursuit of their goals.

-This scenario prevents a challenge for law enforcement who wish to disrupt this activity, due to compromised account vendors operating out of foreign jurisdictions.
+This scenario presents a challenge for law enforcement who wish to disrupt this activity, due to compromised account vendors operating out of foreign jurisdictions.
 The key to disrupting the rise of this crime lies in targeting the demand side of the equation.
 By focusing on catching and prosecuting the low-level fraudsters in Australia who are buying the compromised accounts, law enforcement can set a precedent and deter others from engaging in similar activities.

 # Detailed Research
 ## 1. Breaking news in 2024